NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 GDC Data Submission process is detailed on the [GDC Website]( https://gdc.nci.nih.gov/submit-data/data-submission-processes-and-tools).
 This chapter will focus on the upload and validation of the data.

-# Types of files for upload
+# Files to upload

+## File type
-The GDC Data Submission Portal supports four types of files for submission:
+The GDC Data Submission Portal supports four types of files for upload to the GDC:

 * __Clinical__: A case’s clinical data.
 * __Biospecimen__: Metadata describing a tissue specimen collected from a case and other material derived from samples for analysis.